behzadba/UI-Dropdown/README.md

 This is a minimized version of Semantic 'dropdown' only with optimum size, you can see samples here: https://semantic-ui.com/modules/dropdown.html

-If you're looking for the full version of Semantic including all components and build tools [check out the main project repository](https://github.com/Semantic-Org/Semantic-UI/tree/1.0)

 #### Usage Example
 ```